Ways to Crochet Crochet Long-Limbed Amigurumi Keychains with Free Patterns

 Welcome to another part of the “Crochet Fidget Amigurumi” series!
-Today, I will show you some cute long-limbed amigurumi beyond the viral Leggy Frog Doll with step-by-step video patterns.
+Today, I discuss some REALLY creative ways to crochet cute long-limbed amigurumi beyond the viral Leggy Frog Doll.

 This amigurumi idea is so versatile that you can turn any fruit, vegetable, food, or object into a crochet buddy.
 That’s why I was able to bring ideas from a crochet long-limbed tomato to a long-limbed cookie, too.